neuro-ai-robotics/OBR/README.md

 <img src="images/composition.jpg" width="600px">

 ## Results
-Here we describe some of the executions of the OBR with 3D objects.
+Here we describe some of the executions of the OBR with 3D objects with animations.

 ### #2 3D objects
 |OBR execution|Desired idealized goal|